 Ready-to-use scripts and custom-build scripts allow for advanced test scenarios using SIP methods like SUBSCRIBE/NOTIFY, REFER and INFO for testing NG9-1-1 interfaces.

 MAPS™ SIP provides high-level and low-level APIs to be easily integrated into customer test environment for automated and remote testing.
+APIs are available in Python, Java, TCL, and VBScript.

 The above Instant text messaging flow is an example of communication exchange achieved using MAPS™ SIP and DUT (SIP PSAPs or SIP Phones).
 The software uses SIP as the transport protocol for exchanging SDP parameters.
 TCP IP and port are negotiated with MSRP Server.
 The MSRP message session is established (similar to RTP).
 In this method, multiple SIP MESSAGE requests are consistently delivered to the same call taker.